Programmersio-IBMi/webService/basics.md

 -------------------------------------------

   A set of definitions and protocols that allow one application to communicate with another application.
-  Mostly we deal with web APIs only which are web services only.
+  Mostly we deal with web APIs only which are nothing but web services only.
 But there are APIs also used wihtout network connection.

 > _All web services are API, not all APIs are web service._